-Scotch eggs wrapped in spicy sausage, breaded, and deep-fried to golden perfection are the perfect appetizer, picnic food, or portable snack on-to-go.
-So filling and delicious!
+Scotch eggs are wrapped in spicy sausage, breaded, and deep-fried to golden perfection.
+Delicious as an appetizer or portable snack on-to-go!

 How was your Easter?
 I hope you had a blessed and meaningful celebration with family and friends.